Mexico president blasts telecoms firms over roadblocks to registry

 “These telephone companies ... have a lot of power, in addition to acting with great hypocrisy, because they already request that data to contract a telephone service,” he told reporters at a regular news conference.

-"Now as they also have lots of money to buy or rent media, they're running a campaign against us," he added, singling out Telmex, a unit of America Movil (AMXL.MX), the company controlled by the family of Mexican billionaire Carlos Slim.
+“Now as they also have lots of money to buy or rent media, they’re running a campaign against us,” he added, singling out Telmex, a unit of America Movil, the company controlled by the family of Mexican billionaire Carlos Slim.

 Supporters of the measure say it will help crack down on criminals who use unregistered pre-paid phones for kidnapping and extortion calls.
 The registry’s information would be available by request from law enforcement officials.